DiscordMessenger/Purplecord/README.md

 This is an attempt to create a Discord client for iOS 3 and later.

+**This project is currently in alpha, meaning you should NOT expect stability or feature-completeness.**

 Support for newer versions of iOS is not guaranteed because I do not own any newer devices.

-This can log in (which takes about 50 seconds on my iPhone 3G over Wi-Fi), view messages, and send simple messages.
+This can log in (which takes about 30 seconds on my iPhone 3G over Wi-Fi), view messages, and send simple messages.
 But it is not fully featured yet!
 And also, it's really slow and drains your battery fast, so probably not very practical either.